 - The Top 8 Secrets to Great Wi-Fi

-Cisco DNA Center - Deployment Models
+Cisco Catalyst Center - Deployment Models

 Design: How the devices should look once they are configured

-Provision: How DNA will configure these devices
+Provision: How Catalyst will configure these devices

 Policy: What policy is applied in the configuration of devices